koajs/examples/stream-file/README.md

 ## Interesting points

-1. In app.js, the function stat() returns a thunk.
-When app.use() yields to fstat(), the app.use() function pauses while node (asynchronously) performs the stat() call and gets the result.
-When that result is available, app.use() resumes immediately
+1. The stat() function at the bottom of app.js returns another function that will call the normal fs.stat() to get information about the named file.
+(The function stat() is a promise - it will ultimately return a value, although it may take a while.)
+2. When any program *yields* to a function, it pauses while that function proceeds asynchronously, and eventually returns a value.
+When the function returns, the program resumes at that point.
+3. In the example, app.use() starts everything off with `fstat = yield stat(path)`.
+This `yield` initiates the stat() function.
+That is, the stat() function begins to execute (asynchronously), app.use() pauses, and the node interpreter goes off to work on other tasks.
+When the fs.stat() call completes and returns a value, app.use() resumes, and sets the value of `fstat` to the value returned by stat().
-2. This example also uses the createReadStream() function to create a stream that reads data (asynchronously) from the file.
+4. This example also uses the createReadStream() function to create a stream which is another way to handle data (asynchronously) from a file.
-3. this.body gets that stream's data, and sends it to the web browser client that has connected in to the URL above.
+5. `this.body` gets the result of the fs.createReadStream() (which is the stream's data) and sends it to the web browser client that has connected in to the URL above.